-- QTF-124 All QHINs SHOULD create at least one C-CDA Discharge Summary and Progress Note template document for the test patient.
+- QTF-125 QHINS MUST NOT register test data into the production RCE Directory Service.
+During testing procedures, QHINs MUST determine facility routing information via their QHIN Directory. - QTF-126 The test patient data MUST include at least one C-CDA 2.1 document with synthetic clinical data that can be queried and retrieved. - QTF-127 All QHINs SHOULD create at least one C-CDA Discharge Summary and Progress Note template document for the test patient.
 QHINs serving outpatient clinics and inpatient hospitals MUST create such documents.
-Any encounters, etc. MUST be linked to the clinician created for QTF-128. - QTF-125 Additional test data records MAY be created and made available as desired by the QHIN. - QTF-126 An outgoing patient discovery Query using the test data as per the Onboarding & Designation SOP MUST include all available demographics. - QTF-127 An outgoing patient discovery Response using the test data as per the Onboarding & Designation SOP MUST return all available demographics. - QTF-128 A test clinician record per the Onboarding & Designation SOP MUST be available for QHIN Message Delivery receipt and be available in both test and production environments. - QTF-129 A "Document Query Nominal Flow" of the test data per QTF-119 MUST return the C-CDA 2.1 document(s) associated with a test patient. - QTF-130 A QHIN MUST execute a test of the Nominal Flow defined for each QHIN-to-QHIN transaction in Production on a quarterly basis with all Production QHINs that were in Production on or before the first day of the quarter and were not transacted with in the previous three months.
-If one or more tests fail, the results MUST be immediately reported to the RCE, and corrections MUST be executed as per QTF-2 and communicated to the RCE. - QTF-131 When initiating a transaction in Production, a QHIN may claim any Exchange Purpose within the transactions used for the connectivity test, including Treatment, as long as: (i) the patient record used in the transaction is a synthetic record deliberately constructed so that it is reasonably expected not to match legitimate patient records; and (ii) the QHIN is acting in good faith to perform a test as required by the QTF and is not knowingly attempting to access data for a real patient.
+Any encounters, etc. MUST be linked to the clinician created for QTF-131. - QTF-128 Additional test data records MAY be created and made available as desired by the QHIN. - QTF-129 An outgoing patient discovery Query using the test data as per the Onboarding & Designation SOP MUST include all available demographics. - QTF-130 An outgoing patient discovery Response using the test data as per the Onboarding & Designation SOP MUST return all available demographics. - QTF-131 A test clinician record per the Onboarding & Designation SOP MUST be available for QHIN Message Delivery receipt and be available in both test and production environments. - QTF-132 A "Document Query Nominal Flow" of the test data per QTF-122 MUST return the C-CDA 2.1 document(s) associated with a test patient. - QTF-133 A QHIN MUST execute a test of the Nominal Flow defined for each QHIN-to-QHIN transaction in Production on a quarterly basis with all Production QHINs that were in Production on or before the first day of the quarter and were not transacted with in the previous three months.
+If one or more tests fail, the results MUST be immediately reported to the RCE, and corrections MUST be executed as per QTF-2 and communicated to the RCE. - QTF-134 When initiating a transaction in Production, a QHIN may claim any Exchange Purpose within the transactions used for the connectivity test, including Treatment, as long as: (i) the patient record used in the transaction is a synthetic record deliberately constructed so that it is reasonably expected not to match legitimate patient records; and (ii) the QHIN is acting in good faith to perform a test as required by the QTF and is not knowingly attempting to access data for a real patient.